MohanedAtef238/SW403-RAG-System/README.md

 # SW403 RAG System - Prototype Comparison (P1 vs P2)
+# Docker-Based Flexible Prototypes

+All prototypes (P1, P2, and future versions) run in separate Docker containers, inheriting from a shared base image.
+This enables flexible switching and isolated development for each approach.

 A comprehensive RAG system implementing two distinct chunking approaches for codebase analysis.
 This system enables direct comparison between baseline text-based chunking (P1) and advanced AST-based semantic chunking (P2) using Qdrant vector storage and comprehensive performance metrics.